With cyber threats on the rise, many agree that leveraging Python's capabilities for security automation is crucial.

 A vulnerability scanner is an essential cybersecurity tool that helps identify potential weaknesses in a network or system.
 Here are the key steps to build a basic port and service scanner with Python:

-• Import Python modules like socket and subprocess for network communication
+- Import Python modules like

-• Try connecting to common ports like 80, 443, 22 etc.
+module to attempt connections to target ports - Try connecting to common ports like 80, 443, 22 etc.

-• Scan the local network or a remote host IP address
+- Scan the local network or a remote host IP address

-• Output results showing open ports and detected services
+- Output results showing open ports and detected services

 This simple TCP port scanner provides hands-on experience with network programming in Python and can be enhanced to detect vulnerabilities.